 So far we have tapped maple trees, raised chickens, planted hayfields, kept honey bees, started an apple orchard and planted an absurdly large garden that is likely to only keep growing.
 But it all started with a tomato plant on an apartment balcony.

 My background is in computer programming and business development–those nebulous skill sets which make digging in the dirt and watching things grow all the more rewarding.
 I have been self-employed for many years and feel fortunate to be able to work from home, making this venture possible.

 My wife Becca is a homemaker, educator, mommy-extraordinaire, and one of the best writers I have ever met (check out her blog at joyfullybecca.com).
 She’s also my best friend and adventure-loving companion.

-Our kids Ivar and Elsie are 3½ and 1½, respectively.
+Our kids Ivar, Elsie, Hattie and Alden are 7, 5, 2, and 4 months, respectively.
 Ivar is all boy and loves watching tractors and harvesters up-close.

 Elsie is going to take over the farm someday (and maybe she’ll figure out how to turn a profit).
 She loves feeding the chickens, picking strawberries, and helping daddy dig in the dirt.

 So that’s a bit about us.
 Thanks for visiting, I hope you enjoy it.
 Please leave a comment, join our mailing list, or like us on Facebook so we know you’re here.
 Living in the country is all about community, after all.